NIOSH Revised Lifting Equation Calculator

 Calculate the Recommended Weight Limit and Lifting Index for manual lifting tasks per NIOSH Publication 94-110

-Free NIOSH lifting equation calculator for safety professionals, ergonomists, and industrial hygienists.
-Enter the lifting task variables (actual load weight, horizontal distance, vertical height, vertical travel, asymmetry angle, lifting frequency, duration, and coupling quality) to calculate the Recommended Weight Limit (RWL) and Lifting Index (LI) for a single lifting task.
-A Lifting Index above 1.0 indicates increased risk of low-back injury.
-The calculator computes each multiplier individually so you can see which factor is driving the risk and target your ergonomic intervention where it matters most.
+Free NIOSH lifting equation screen for safety professionals, ergonomists, and industrial hygienists.
+Enter single-task lifting variables (actual load weight, horizontal distance, vertical height, vertical travel, asymmetry angle, lifting frequency, duration, and coupling quality) to calculate a local Recommended Weight Limit (RWL) and Lifting Index (LI).
+The output shows each multiplier and flags source boundaries so the result can be reviewed against measured task data, the current RNLE manual, employer procedures, and qualified ergonomic judgment.

-Heat Index Calculator →Check noise exposure for workers in the same area
+Heat Index & Work/Rest Schedule Calculator →Screen noise exposure for workers in the same area

-Noise Dose Calculator →Calculate ventilation rates for indoor workspaces
+Noise Dose & TWA Calculator →Calculate ventilation rates for indoor workspaces

 Air Change Rate Calculator →Determine trench sloping requirements for excavation tasks